McCoy-Flateline/ENGR101-AVC/README.md

 **Objective:** Movement Class Core
 **Conflicts:** N/A
 **Tasks:**
 - [ ]  Create a development branch for Movement Core
-- [ ] Assign variables and fields for basic movement
+- [ ] Elliott - Assign variables and fields for basic movement
 - [ ] Calculate the speeds of the left and right motors
 - [ ] Submit code for testing
 - [ ] Test code and provide feedback